 If you want to join the IHG Rewards Club, you don’t need the credit card.
 And if you only want one rewards card in your wallet, the IHG® Rewards Club Select Credit Card should not be it.
 You can sign up for the program, but opt for a flexible rewards card like the Chase Sapphire Preferred® Card instead.
 With this card, you’ll earn points that transfer to IHG at a 1:1 ratio, but score additional benefits such as primary auto rental coverage, trip cancellation and interruption insurance, and more.

-With the Chase Sapphire Preferred® Card, you can also book travel through the Chase Ultimate Rewards portal with a 20% discount if you want.
+With the Chase Sapphire Preferred® Card, you can also book travel through the Chase Ultimate Rewards portal for 25% more value if you want.
 Or, if you’re unable to travel for any reason, you can redeem your points for cash back at a rate of one penny per point.